 Do you want a laptop with dual-screen functionality for outstanding multitasking?
 Let’s dive straight into Asus ZenBook Pro Due which is the best laptop for engineers.
 Thanks to the stylish and innovative design, it looks amazing on the desk.
 With 5.5 pounds weight, portability is in the mid-range but at the same time, the notebook is very durable due to the sturdy aluminum build material.
 More, the keyboard is pretty springy that avoids bottoming out, and the responsive touchpad converts to a digital Num pad.
 On top of that, for convenient sign in it has a built-in IR camera for facial recognition.

 The 15.6 inches 4K OLED display of ZenBook Pro Duo offers sharp images.
-The 4k ScreenPad Plus is an additional pleasure, allowing you to have multi-window experience.
+The 4k ScreenPad Plus is an additional pleasure, allowing you to have a multi-window experience.
 Plus, both the screens are sensitive to touch that can detect even faint touches.
 Happily, the manufacturer has included ASUS Pen for natural writing which is made up of aluminum.
 On top of that, the Intel Core i9 processor, 32GB of RAM and Nvidia GeForce RTX 2060 GPU will run engineering applications like CAD very smoothly.
-More, 1TB SSD storage capacity makes it the best laptop for engineering students in 2020.
+More, 1TB SSD storage capacity makes it the best laptop for engineering students in 2021.

 Going towards the ports for secondary connections, you will find a Thunderbolt 3 port, a USB 3.1 Type-A Gen 2 port and an audio jack on the right side.
 While on the left side an HDMI 2.0 port and USB Type-A ports are located.
 However, the powerful configurations and two 4k touchscreens come at the price of shorter battery life.
 On average, it can last up to 4 hours, still acceptable to be honest.
 Thus, if powerful performance, great display and multitasking are your top priorities, ASUS Pro Due is definitely for you.